Don't take 'agnipareeksha' of unemployed youths by making them walk on 'Agnipath': Rahul to PM | Politics

 In a tweet in Hindi, Priyanka Gandhi said there are many dreams for the future in the eyes of those preparing for recruitment in the armed forces such as serving the country and their parents.

 ''What will the new army recruitment scheme give them?
-After 4 years, no job guarantee, no pension facility = no rank, no pension. @narendramodi ji don't crush the dreams of the youth,'' she said.
+After 4 years, no job guarantee, no pension facility = no rank, no pension. @narendramodi Ji doesn't crush the dreams of the youth,'' she said.

 Under the scheme, around 46,000 soldiers will be recruited this year between the ages of 17-and-a-half years and 21 years into the three services, the defense ministry said.